 Lower Division Gen-Ed courses

-English Literature I; American Literature II (for Literature Survey credit)
+English Literature I (for Literature Survey credit)

 Art History of the Western World (for Introduction to Music and Art credit)